mashehata95/PDL-1-mini-project/README.md

 For detailed instructions, refer to the documentation in the respective notebooks.

 ## Contact
-For questions or collaborations, feel free to reach out to **Moustafa A. Shehata**.
+For questions or collaborations, feel free to reach out to **mashehata95@gmail.com**.